Zalman Notebook Cooler ZM-NC2000 Review and Benchmark

 Zalman is well known for its cooling products so when I needed a Notebook Cooler they were the first company I looked up.

-Zalman is well known for its cooling products, I have been using them for a number of years now, so when I needed something to keep my laptop cool they were the first company I looked up.
+Zalman is well known for its cooling products; I have been using them for several years, so when I needed something to keep my laptop cool, they were the first company I looked up to.

 Notebook Cooler Construction

-The Notebook Cooler is large enough to hold my Pavilion DV7 and also acts as a keyboard riser making typing more comfortable.
-Construction is of a thick aluminium which is naturally cold to touch.
-It is powered by a spare USB port on the laptop, the Zalman Notebook Cooler fan is loud enough to be heard, but much quieter than the laptop fans when they spin up so the overall noise is reduced considerably.
-The ZM-NC2000 features an additional USB port so you do not lose out on the number of ports.
+The Notebook Cooler is large enough to hold my Pavilion DV7 and also acts as a keyboard riser, making typing more comfortable.
+The construction is made of thick aluminium, which is naturally cold to the touch.
+It is powered by a spare USB port on the laptop; the Zalman Notebook Cooler fan is loud enough to be heard but much quieter than the laptop fans when they spin up, so the overall noise is reduced considerably.
+The ZM-NC2000 features an additional USB port, so you do not lose out on the number of ports.
 The surface is made from aluminium to conduct heat more effectively, while the underside is plastic.

-There is an on/off toggle button as well as a dial to control the fan speed.
-On maximum setting, it can be quite loud, but I found about 30% sufficient to keep the laptop fans off under moderate usage.
-For gaming, I turn it up to around 75% which is still quieter than the laptop fans spinning up.
+There is an on/off toggle button and a dial to control the fan speed.
+On maximum settings, it can be quite loud.
+Still, about 30% is sufficient to keep laptop fans off under moderate usage.
+I turn it up for gaming to around 75%, which is still quieter than the laptop fans spinning up.

 ZM-NC2000 Notebook Cooler Performance Table